dvco-xx/project-bedrock/README.md

 Then I added GitHub Secrets for AWS credentials in the GitHub settings page.

 # Some issues I hit along the way:
-- Terraform formatting errors (fixed with terraform fmt)
+- Terraform formatting errors (fixed with 'terraform fmt')
 - Deprecated GitHub Actions versions which prevented the actions file from running (had to update from v3 to v4),
+- Erroneously committed sensitive credentials to the repo but deleted and rotated the credentials when I noticed,
-- Permissions errors on PR comments (just removed the comments section entirely)
+- Permissions errors on PR comments (I just removed the comments section entirely).

 Eventually it worked so that now when I create a feature branch and push the code, it creates a PR to the develop branch, GitHub Actions automatically runs terraform validate and terraform plan,